-NEW ISSUE BOOK ENTRY ONLY S&P RATING: "A+" See "MISCELLANEOUS - Bond Rating" herein.
+NEW ISSUE BANK QUALIFIED BOOK ENTRY ONLY S&P RATING: "A+" See "MISCELLANEOUS - Bond Rating" herein.

-In the opinion of Gilmore & Bell, P.C., Bond Counsel to the Issuer, under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), (1) the interest on the Bonds (including any original issue discount properly allocable to an owner thereof) is excludable from gross income for federal income tax purposes, and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations, (2) the interest on the Bonds is exempt from income taxation by the State of Missouri and (3) the Bonds have not been designated as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.
+In the opinion of Gilmore & Bell, P.C., Bond Counsel to the City, under existing law and assuming continued compliance with certain requirements of the Internal Revenue Code of 1986, as amended (the "Code"), (1) the interest on the Series 2019B Bonds (including any original issue discount properly allocable to an owner thereof) is excludable from gross income for federal income tax purposes, and is not an item of tax preference for purposes of the federal alternative minimum tax, (2) the interest on the Series 2019B Bonds is exempt from income taxation by the State of Missouri and (3) the Series 2019B Bonds have been designated as "qualified tax-exempt obligations" within the meaning of Section 265(b)(3) of the Code.
 See "TAX MATTERS" in this Official Statement.
+The interest on the Series 2019A Bonds (including any original issue discount properly allocable to an owner thereof) is included in gross income for federal income tax purposes and is not exempt from State of Missouri income taxation.